all2066/hiperblog/README.md

 # Git, Github and Readme Format
+### Introduction
-This project was to learn Git and Github (commands and practice).
+This project was to learn and practice Git and Github commands.
-And learn about the content of a Readme.md file
+And also learn about the content of a Readme.md file.

+README.md. file in a new project, make sure always includes the following elements:
+•	Titles and internal titles
+•	Introduction - the project's aim
+•	Technologies
+•	Launch

+Consider also using additional elements such as:
+•	Table of contents
+•	Illustrations
+•	Scope of functionalities
+•	Examples of use
+•	Project status
+•	Sources
+•	Other information

 How to Write a Good Readme
 https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project